cyberbotics/webots-doc/guide/using-ros.md

 "[device\_name]": since the same function can refer to different devices, this field shows you which device it refers to.

-"[service/topic\_name]": this field is indentical or very close to the Webots function it corresponds to.
+"[service/topic\_name]": this field is identical or very close to the Webots function it corresponds to.
 For topics, it is followed by the sampling period.
 For services, it is also the name of the corresponding srv file.